wix/media-platform-js-sdk/README.md

 var ImageRequest = require('media-platform-js-sdk').image.ImageRequest;

 /**
-* A new request from the base url and and the file id */ var imageRequest = new ImageRequest('media.wixapps.net/wixmedia-samples/images', '000c45e21f8a433cb3b2483dfbb659d8');
+* A new request from the base url and the file id
+*/
+var imageRequest = new ImageRequest('media.wixapps.net/wixmedia-samples/images', '000c45e21f8a433cb3b2483dfbb659d8');